PhilipJovanovic00/Azuras_Adventure/README.md

 # Azuras_Adventure
 This is a little 2D RPG game I am creating with Java.
 It is my first 2D Game, so i am not really good at it.
-For now the Game can Move a player Sprite and draws a canvas.
-The Map will be expanded in the Future and more functions will be added.
+Nonetheless i wanted to challenge myself and try to make something as complex as a Game in Java, because i always liked the idea of creating a game by myself.

+V1.1: You are able to move the Player across the world.
+V1.2: There is Collision detection, so you cannot go where you are not supposed to.
+V1.3: Objects have been added, you can now see Objects.
+You will later be able to interact with them.